 - Read the car seat manual.

-The most important thing when washing baby car seats is reading the seat manual left from the seat manufacturer.
+When washing baby car seats, the most important thing is reading the seat manual left from the seat manufacturer.
 The manual will tell you how to wash the seat, it will also tell you how to remove the harness straps for cleaning when necessary.

 - Remove the car seat cover.